suhanisaluja184/TRCS102-NextGen-Data-Exploration/Week-1.md

 ---

 ## Key Learnings
-- There's no single "correct" way to handle missing values - the right method (drop/mean/median/mode) depends on the column type and whether outliers are present.
+- Missing value method (drop/mean/median/mode) depends on column type and outliers.
-- Median is safer than mean for filling missing values when a column has outliers.
+- Median is safer than mean when outliers are present.
-- Text data needs cleaning too - inconsistent casing or spacing can silently break groupings and filters.
-- The IQR method gives a repeatable, non-visual way to detect outliers, useful when boxplots aren't practical for many columns.
+- IQR method gives a repeatable way to detect outliers beyond just boxplots.
-- These aren't just demo commands - the real task is applying this exact cleaning pipeline on my own minor project dataset.

 ---

 ## Reflection
-Data cleaning felt like the most 'real-world' session so far - it's clear now why every data project starts here instead of jumping straight to analysis.
-The four ways to handle missing values (drop/mean/median/mode) made sense individually, but deciding which one to use on my own dataset still needs practice.
-The IQR method for outliers was new and felt more systematic than just eyeballing a boxplot.
-Need to actually run this whole cleaning pipeline on my minor project dataset before the next session, as instructed.
+Felt like the most "real-world" session so far - clear now why cleaning always comes before analysis.
+Deciding which missing-value method to use still needs practice.
+Next step: run this same pipeline on my own dataset.